Teen Ambassador Program

 - Represent The Inn as an “Official Ambassador” at various community service events or fundraisers.

-- Plan and implement a service project for Martin Luther King Day of Service in January.
+- Plan and implement a service project.